alexvoss/mkdocs-material-fork/docs/insiders/benefits.md

 # What’s in it for you

-Material for MkDocs Insiders is packed with additional features that are made available first to our monthly sponsors – the moment you become one of them, you'll gain __immediate access__ to all the exclusive Insiders features, ready for you to __start using now__.
+Material for MkDocs Insiders is packed with additional features that are made available first to our monthly sponsors – the moment you become a sponsor, you'll gain __immediate access__ to all the exclusive Insiders features, ready for you to __start using now__.

 ## Insiders features

 Our sponsors currently enjoy access to the following 26 additional features.
-New features are added every other week, so be sure to come back.
+New features are added regularly, so be sure to come back to stay updated.

 <div class="mdx-columns" markdown>